Level 2 Plastering Apprenticeship Standard

 Plastering student working in the plastering workshop at North Harbour Campus

-During this apprenticeship, you'll learn many practical plastering skills.
-As well as technical abilities, you'll develop the functional and personal skills required to be successful in your career.
+As well as technical abilities, you will develop the functional and personal skills required to be successful in your career.

-You’ll learn about health and safety hazards, regulations and legislation, codes of practice, customer service, construction methods, insulation, facilities, fire protection, damp proofing, considerations before completing plastering work, dry lining, mortars and render systems.
+You’ll learn about health and safety hazards, regulations and legislation, codes of practice, customer service, construction methods, insulation, facilities, fire protection, damp proofing, considerations before completing plastering work, dry lining, mortars, and render systems.

 Enquire